jotaro-ora/claude-code-agent/tasks/crypto-momentum-monitor/README.md

 # Cryptocurrency Momentum Monitor

 ## Purpose
-This requirement implements an automated cryptocurrency momentum monitoring system that scans the top 10-20 cryptocurrencies (excluding stablecoins) every 4 hours to identify coins meeting specific technical and volume criteria for potential trading opportunities.
+This task implements an automated cryptocurrency momentum monitoring system that scans the top 10-20 cryptocurrencies (excluding stablecoins) every 4 hours to identify coins meeting specific technical and volume criteria for potential trading opportunities.

 ## Agent Thought Process
 The user requested a sophisticated momentum monitoring system with specific technical analysis criteria.
 I designed a comprehensive solution using the volume_data tool: